sprihag12/Yelp-Recommendation-System/README.md

 5.Word2Vec for text reviews
 6.Frequent pattern mining using FP-Growth algorithm

-Disclaimer - We worked on a subset of the Yelp academic dataset because of techincal challenges.
+Disclaimer - We worked on a subset of the dataset because of techincal challenges.